DenLavrov/DL.Plugins/README.md

 # PropertiesValidation
-Simple validation for properties in Xamarin.Forms projects with MVVM architecture
+Simple lightweight validation for properties in Xamarin.Forms projects with MVVM architecture
 # Usage

 First thing is to implement IValidatable interface by the object which properties you want to be validated